amangupta0709/Youtube-Search-and-Player/README.md

 ##### Create and activate a virtualenv:

 1. `virtualenv venv`.
-This will a create a vitual environment called "venv" that helps with controlling dependencies.
+This will a create a vitual environment called "venv" that helps with controlling dependencies.(For windows run `mkvirtualenv venv`)
-2. `source venv/bin/activate`.
+2. `source venv/bin/activate`.( For windows run `workon venv` )

 ##### Install dependencies: